-I am now posting to my new blog, Nanny and Boogie.
+I am now posting to my new blog, Alana Sterling.
 The new blog still has lots of fun recipes, but now I also talk about my travels.
-I leave for Argentina in 2 days, and will be filling Nanny and Boogie with lots of the local cuisine and culture, and, of course, photography.
+I leave for Argentina in 2 days, and will be filling Alana Sterling with lots of the local cuisine and culture, and, of course, photography.
 Come check it out!

 Friday, October 11, 2013

 The Renaissance fair is a magical place where people go to let their imagination shine.
 There is everything from belly dancing to jousting, and petty zoos to taverns.
 We have romanticized the Renaissance era (and added a little Tolken) to celebrate humanity.

 Yes, people are surprised, and sometimes a little weirded out, when I tell them I have a closet full of Renaissance costumes.
 But my many trips to the fair growing up, decked out in full costume, instilled one of a kind memories only a child could create.
 My memories are full of mythical creatures, magic, and friendship.
 A child's mind is limitless, and at the Renaissance fair, the imagination is let loose.
 My memories take me out of this world, and into one of beauty and friendship, much like the journey one receives from reading a good book.

 This was the first time I entered the fair with an adult point of view.
 It was sad to see the magic and mythical creatures fade away, and reality push its way in.
 I was nervous I would no longer enjoy the fair.
 Thankfully, this was not the case.

 This time around, my trip to the fair was full of a different kind of magic.
 The magic of alcohol!
 Nah, I am joking, I only had one beer.
 The center of my fair experience was still focused on friendship, but I also found some great food.
 The art of food trucks, has found its way to the Renaissance fair.
 Despite the increased variety and ethnicity of the food, I still craved the traditional Turkey leg.